kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 Another key takeaway is that designing a graph data model is an *iterative* exercise.
 You may not get it right the first time, and that's okay!
 The key is to have a good understanding of the data and the questions you want to answer, and to keep refining the model as you learn more about the data.
-Using an embeddable solution like Kùzu is really helpful in this regard, as you can quickly load the data and test your queries without having to worry about setting up servers or authentication.
+Using an embeddable solution like Kuzu is really helpful in this regard, as you can quickly load the data and test your queries without having to worry about setting up servers or authentication.

 In the [next post](../transforming-your-data-to-graphs-2), we'll look at a larger dataset of a similar nature, to answer more complex questions about disputed transactions.
-In the meantime, give [Kùzu](https://github.com/kuzudb/kuzu) a try out on your own data, and begin thinking about whether knowledge graphs are a good fit for your use case!
+In the meantime, give [Kuzu](https://github.com/kuzudb/kuzu) a try out on your own data, and begin thinking about whether knowledge graphs are a good fit for your use case!